-Kia ora my name is Lynn Rupe welcome to my blog.
+Kia ora, Nau mai haere mai.
+My name is Lynn Rupe welcome to my blog.
 I am a Professional Learning Facilitator and part of the team at ELP, a company that works world wide providing professional learning for teachers.

 Monday, 28 March 2016

 Follow this the link to an article that is great to reflect on when considering gathering parents aspirations for their children.
 Lego children learn through play

 These conversations with whānau need to really be kanohi ki te kanohi rather than a form to fill in.
 Through meaningful conversations parents are asked to consider their hopes and dreams for the children.
 As the article says there is so much unnecessary pressure for parents regarding their aspirations.

 Imagine the moment that the father or mother gazes upon their child for the first time, what would be going through their minds.
 I could imagine, “I want the world for you, for you to be happy, healthy, loved …….” without the pressured thoughts of getting ready for school, life, a job, or being left behind as the article talks about.

 A productive partnership in education means a two-way relationship leading to and generating shared action, outcomes and solutions.
 Productive partnerships are based on mutual respect, understanding and shared aspirations.
 They are formed by acknowledging, understanding and celebrating similarities and differences.